-During RV Meteor cruise M111 wide-angle refraction seismic data were acquired simultaneous to multichannel seismic reflection seismic (MCS) data.
-Profile DY-05 is 84 nm131 km long and crosses the Ionian Sea basinIAP from SW to NE (red line in Fig. 1).
-The location of the line was chosen to cover the area of the IAP that is neither affected by the emplacement of volcanic structures (Medina Seamounts in the south) nor affected by the advancing thick accretionary prisms of deforming sediment in the north and east, in order to gain an 'unobstructed view' into the deep IAP crust and lithosphere.
-The central part of the profile was covered by eight seafloor stations (OBH501 - OBS508) with a spacing of 7.4 nkm.
-Shooting (946 shots) was extended for ~20 nm 40 km beyond the first and last instrument, respectively, in order to record long offsets from shots travelling through the subsurface.
-An airgun array consisting of 6 G-gun clusters with a total volume of 84 l (5440\cu.in.) at 210 bar was fired at a 60 s shot interval.
+Fig. 1).
+The location of the line was chosen to cover the area of the IAP that is neither affected by the emplacement of volcanic structures (Medina seamounts in the south) nor by the advancing thick accretionary prisms of deforming sediment in the north and east in order to gain an "unobstructed view" into the deep IAP crust and lithosphere.
+The central part of the profile was covered by eight sea-floor stations (OBH501-OBS508) with a spacing of 7.4 km.
+Shooting (946 shots) was extended for $\sim 40 \,\mathrm{km}$ beyond the first and last instrument, respectively, in order to record long offsets from shots travelling through the subsurface.
+An airgun array consisting of six G-gun clusters with a total volume of 84 L (5440 cu in) at 210 bar was fired at a 60 s shot interval.
 Data quality was very good and arrivals were recorded over the entire profile length.
-Mantle phases, PmP reflections and Pn phases, were recorded on all stations.
-A mini-streamer with 4 channels spread over an active length of 65 m was towed at a depth of 8 m between the airguns.
-For each channel, 6 hydrophones with a distance of 0.5 m were grouped together.
-The streamer served two purposes: it was used to control the correct functioning of the air guns and to provided information on the uppermost sedimentary structures in regions where seafloor roughness does not cause aliasing.
-A medium gun delay of 78 ms could be identified, while one gun firing out of sequence, as recognized on the streamer data near trace 800 in Figure 2.
+Mantle phases, PmP reflections, and Pn phases were recorded on all stations.
+A mini-streamer with four channels spread over an active length of 65 m was towed at a depth of 8 m between the airguns.
+For each channel, six hydrophones with a distance of 0.5 m were grouped together.
+The streamer served two purposes: it was used to control the correct functioning of the airguns and to provide information on the uppermost sedimentary structures in regions where sea-floor roughness does not cause aliasing.
+A medium gun delay of 78 ms could be identified, with one gun firing out of sequence, as recognized on the streamer data near trace 800 in Fig. 2.

-3.1 Description of the multichannel seismic reflection data
+3.1 Description of the multi-channel seismic reflection data

 The stacked MCS data section displays the upper subsurface structure in two-way travel time (twt; Fig. 2).
-The water depth along the profile increases from ~3600-3570 m (~4.7 s twt) at the southern termination in the vicinity of the Medina seamounts to ~4090-4060 m (~5.3 s twt) in the central portion of the profile.
-The water depth declines again towards the northern end of the line which starts to cover the Ionian accretionary prism (compare Fig. 1).
-North of the rough seafloor of the Medina Seamounts-group, the data section is dominated by the thick sedimentary and evaporitic sequences which fill the basin.

-Stratified sediment layers are softly inclined along the southern part of the profile, between shot numbers 150-450.
-Towards the centre of the basin, horizontally layered, sub-parallel sequences are onlapping onto these strata between shots 450-550.
+The water depth along the profile increases from ~ 3570 m (~ 4.7 s twt) at the southern termination in the vicinity of the Medina seamounts to $\sim 4060 \text{ m}$ ($\sim 5.3 \text{ s twt}$) in the central portion of the profile.
+The water depth declines again towards the northern end of the line, which starts to cover the Ionian accretionary prism (compare Fig. 1).
+North of the rough sea floor of the Medina seamounts, the data section is dominated by the thick sedimentary and evaporitic sequences which fill the basin.
+Stratified sediment layers are softly inclined along the southern part of the profile between shot numbers 150 and 450.
+Towards the centre of the basin, horizontally layered, sub-parallel sequences are onlapping these strata between shots 450 and 550.
 These units are underlain by a thick sequence of incoherent amplitudes truncating the sediment layers in the south.
-A prominent strong amplitude reflector may be traced from shot point 150 at 5.2 s to around shot number 550 at 5.7 s.
+A prominent strong-amplitude reflector may be traced from shot point 150 at 5.2 s to around shot number 550 at 5.7 s.
 Whereas a coherent layering is visible in the units above this reflector, the units below are seismically much more opaque.
-The base of these units is marked by a strong negative reflector at 5.5 s (near trace 200) to 6.3 s (near trace 800).
+The base of these units is marked by a strong negative reflector at 5.5 (near trace 200) to 6.3 s (near trace 800).
 Below this reflector, the seismic signal is strongly attenuated and no coherent structures may be identified.
-ThreeTwo deep reflectors to the north at 6.6 s, 6.8 s, and at 7.15 s6.7 s and 7.1 s lose their seismic amplitude coherence beyond shot numbers 550 and 750, respectively.
+Three deep reflectors to the north at 6.6 s, 6.8 s, and at 7.15 s lose their seismic amplitude coherence beyond shot numbers 600 and 750, respectively.